 Feeling good is within the power of your hands.

 HEALTH When a doctor looks at your hands during a routine exam, he may see more than what you care to admit.
-Those questions about how often and and how long you exercise can seem intrusive to patients who are not athletic.
+Those questions about how often you exercise are intrusive to non-athletic patients.

-Healthy fingernails should be smooth and glossy with a white crescent called the lunula occupying one fifth the surface near the cuticle.
-This is something that can be masked with a pedicure.
+Healthy fingernails should be smooth and glossy with a white crescent called the lunula.
+On average, it occupies one fifth the surface near the cuticle.
+Pedicures with nail polish mask lunula.
 It is normal to have 8 to 10 visible lunula (two are generally absent from pinky fingers).
 The lunula is not just pigment.
 Even when the nail is totality removed, the lunula remains in place.
 It is looks like another smaller fingernail embedded in the nail bed.
-It contains stem cells and nail plate matrix which helps the growth of the nail.
+It contains stem cells and nail plate matrix that help the nail grow.

 According to Eastern medicine, a more energetic person has correspondingly whiter lunulae.
-Lower energy, poorer health, poor blood circulation, depleted immunity, and a possible digestion issue is indicated by less lunulae; when lunulae only appear on the thumbs, physical energy is insufficient and disease may be imminent.
+Minimal lunulae signals lower energy, poorer health, poor blood circulation, depleted immunity, and a possible digestion.
+When lunulae only appear on the thumbs, physical energy is insufficient and disease may be imminent.
 People with absent fingernail moons are not necessarily ill but they tend to have serious diseases when they feel sick.
 Conversely, some Western doctors may simply view lunula absence as atypical.
 Others express more concern.

 A red lunula is common among patients with chronic obstructive pulmonary disease (COPD).
 In patients with Wilson’s disease (hepatolenticular degeneration), lunula is blue (azure lunula).
-Heart failure can turn the lunula red, and tetracycline therapy can turn it yellow.
+Heart failure can show up as red lunula.
+Tetracycline therapy can turn it yellow.
 A blue-gray nail is indicative of silver poisoning.
 Excessive fluoride ingestion may turn nails brown or black.
 Chronic renal failure affects almost all the systems of the body, including the skin and appendages.
-The three nail disorders most commonly found in patients with chronic renal failure are half-and-half nails, absent lunulae and splinter hemorrhages.
+Three nail disorders most common in patients with chronic renal failure are half-and-half nails, absent lunulae, and splinter hemorrhages.

 - Fingernail Lunula (Little Moon). yourchineseastrology